 The verdict is in.
 It works on everything.

-Avocado cream sauce is bright in both color and taste.
+This avocado sauce recipe is bright in both color and taste.
 Cilantro brings a herbaceous feel, lime gives you all the tang you need, and avocado makes it buttery smooth.

 🍲 Key ingredients